 - Once the sauce is fully combined set it aside, it will thicken more as it cools.

-- Place the cooked shredded chicken as the first layer in the baking dish.
+- Assemble the casserole by placing the cooked shredded chicken as the first layer in the baking dish.

-- Pour the sauce over the chicken and sliced ham. (reserve 1 cup for the last layer)
+- Then, pour the sauce over the chicken and sliced ham. (reserve 1 cup for the last layer)

-- Cover the casserole and bake for 40-45 minutes
+- Cover the casserole with foil and bake for 40-45 minutes

 - Uncover the casserole and place on low broil for 5 minutes to lightly brown the top.